Detroit Pistons grab Cade Cunningham at No. 1 in NBA draft

 Detroit Pistons grab Cade Cunningham at No. 1 in NBA draftNew

 The Detroit Pistons selected Oklahoma State’s Cade Cunningham with the No. 1 pick in the NBA draft Thursday night.
 Cunningham had been widely expected to be the first name called in New York.
 The 6-foot-8 point guard was an Associated Press first-team All-American as a freshman with the Cowboys.
 He averaged 20.1 points, 6.2 rebounds and 3.5 assists at Oklahoma State.
-G League preps-to-pros teenager Jalen Green went to Houston with the No. 2 pick.
-They headline a draft class that includes top prospects like Southern California freshman big man Evan Mobley and Gonzaga freshman point guard Jalen Suggs.
+G League preps-to-pros teenager Jalen Green went to Houston with the No. 2 pick, followed by Southern California freshman big man Evan Mobley.
+The first surprise was Florida State freshman forward Scottie Barnes jumping to No. 4 with Toronto.